RRZE-HPC/likwid/doc/applications/likwid-pin.md

 Selects in total 4 CPUs, 2 in a row with a stride of 4, thus CPUs 0,4,2,6
 </LI>
 </UL>
-<H3>Scatter expression:</H3>
+<H3>Scatter/Balanced expression:</H3>
-The scatter expression distributes the threads evenly over the desired affinity domains.
+The <CODE>scatter</CODE> expression distributes the threads evenly over the desired affinity domains.
 In contrast to the previous selection methods, the scatter expression schedules threads over multiple affinity domains.
-Although you can also select <CODE>N</CODE> as scatter domain, the intended domains are <CODE>S</CODE>, <CODE>C</CODE> and <CODE>M</CODE>.
+Although you can also select <CODE>N</CODE> as scatter domain, the intended domains are <CODE>S</CODE>, <CODE>D</CODE>, <CODE>C</CODE> and <CODE>M</CODE>.
 The scattering selects physical cores first.
-For the examples we assume that the socket affinity domain looks like this: <CODE>S0 = 0,4,1,5</CODE> and <CODE>S1 = 2,6,3,7</CODE>, hence 8 hardware threads on a system with 2 SMT threads per CPU core.
+For the examples we assume that the socket affinity domain looks like this: <CODE>S0 = 0,4,1,5</CODE> and <CODE>S1 = 2,6,3,7</CODE>, hence 8 hardware threads on a system with 2 SMT threads per CPU core (4-7 are SMT threads).
 <UL>
 <LI><CODE>-c S:scatter</CODE><BR>
 The resulting CPU list is 0,2,1,3,4,6,5,7